kevinolega/callcentertrainingtips/_posts/2020-05-23-rony-redflags.md

 title: Viral Interview Video Red Flags- Part 2
 date: 2020-05-23 13:34
 Tags: [ uncategorized, blog ]
-permalink: /redflags/
+permalink: /viral-redflags/
 author: Kevin Olega
 ---
 In a previous post, I shared what happened in a viral interview discussion that several people misunderstood.

-There were people who strongly opposed Rony's decisions.
+There were people who strongly opposed Rony's decisions to not hire the "good looking senior management job applicant."

-Primary arguements are:
+Primary arguments of the well-meaning but mis-informed netizens are:

 1. Rony should have introduced himself before talking to the interviewer.
-Clearly he has a hidden agenda.
+Clearly he has a hidden agenda because the applicant is good looking.
 2. Rony embarrassed the job applicant as revenge for the applicant treating him like trash in the reception area.
 This is clearly payback.

 If you weren't paying attention, it is easy to feel this way.

-Now that the video is viral, it is easy to try and force a conclusion because people have labled the video as homosexual, powertripper or other negative words.
+Now that the video is viral, it is easy to try and force a conclusion because people have labeled the video as homosexual, power tripper or other forms of lazy name-calling.

-It only reminds me of this video from a couple of years ago.
+This event only reminds me of this video from a couple of years ago.

 Watch this first before you continue reading.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/MxxKUikZ7YY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+#### Physical Attractiveness is a Factor in the story - Debunked

+The format of the post is a video of a person telling a story.

+Since we’re not there, it’s Rony’s job to describe the applicant.

+The applicant is a good looking well dressed man who obviously studied in a nice school.

+The purpose of this description is to help the listener imagine what is going on in the story.

+Talking to the person pre-interview does not mean hidden agenda.

+The reason the word “attractive” was used is for story-telling purpose.

+There is also no reason for arguing about ego being hurt or insecurity.

-#### Making the Job Applicant Sing and Dance is Foul - Debunked
+### Making the Job Applicant Sing and Dance is a Foul Move - Debunked

 For sales, marketing and management roles, it is common practice to make an applicant sing and/or dance in front of the team.